umerhasan17/mlds/nlp/bert.md

 * Using learned position embeddings with 'supported sequence lengths' up to 512 tokens.
 * The first word (token of every sentnece) is a label which tells you the class of the sentence.
 * There are special \[SEP\] tokens to split sentences.
+* WordPiece embeddings used.

 ### Pre-training
+* Masked LM
+* Next Sentence Prediction
+* GELU Activation (Gaussian Error Linear Units) weights inputs by magnitude rather than sign.

+### Fine-tuning
+* Large datasets reduces the sensitivity to hyperparameters (however need lots of training examples)
+* Fine-tuning typically very fast so reasonable to use large datasets (100k examples)

+### BERT vs OpenAIGPT
+* BERT trained on wikipedia corpus as well
+* BERT learns \[SEP\] and \[CLS\] and setence A/B embeddings during pre-training.
+* BERT trained with batch size of 128k words vs GPT with 32k
+* BERT chooses a task-specific fine-tuning learning rate, GPT used same learning rate of 5e-5 for all fine-tuning.

+## Experiments